What is NetSuite? Main Modules

 Real-time analytics provide you with the context of a business decision.
 All data is maintained within your NetSuite platform, allowing you to have a clear view of your operations.
 Reporting tools are easy to use and allow users to identify issues, trends and opportunities.

-NetSuite is an “all-in-the-box” system, designed to be the complete solution for the entire business.
+NetSuite is an “all-in-the-box” system, designed to be the complete solution for the entire business without time-consuming product upgrades.
 As your business grows, you can add users and modules to your existing platform with ease.
 Unless special coding, enhancements or other configuration is required, customers can purchase the necessary applications or additional users and install themselves.

 While NetSuite has broad capabilities that can be utilized effectively across many industries, the software is optimized to be used best for specific ones.
 More than 40,000 companies in more than 160 countries run NetSuite in industries such as distribution, manufacturing, professional services, high technology, publishing, retail, nonprofits and more.